-Make an appointment to speak with a representative in the Study Abroad Office at SUNY
+Make an appointment to speak with a representative in the Office of International

-Fredonia.
-We can help you complete Fredonia's required acceptance paperwork- no matter
+Education at Fredonia.
+We can help you complete Fredonia's required acceptance paperwork-

-what program you plan to participate in.
-Talk with a Financial Aid Advisor and/or
+no matter what program you plan to participate in.
+Talk with a Financial Aid Advisor

-your parents about financing your trip abroad.
-Send in your deposit as soon as you
+and/or your parents about financing your trip abroad.
+Send in your deposit as soon

-decided to accept an offer to study abroad to secure your space.
-If you have applied
+as you decide to accept an offer to study abroad to secure your space.
+If you have

-to more than one program, be sure to notify the programs you have decided NOT to go
+applied to more than one program, be sure to notify the programs you have decided

 8. Pre-Departure Orientation

-You are encouraged to attend SUNY Fredonia's Pre-Departure Orientation, even if you
+You are encouraged to attend Fredonia's Pre-Departure Orientation, even if you are